7 Business Signage Tips for Maximum Impact

 Larger Signs

 Bigger is better.
 Unsurprisingly, physically larger signs also drove more engagement.
 They are easier to notice and easier to read, which reduces the time needed to process and act on the sign, especially if your sign indicates the location of your store nearby.
-Larger signs had 75% more action than smaller signs tested.
-Keep this in mind when designing your pole signs or channel letter signs.

 Outdoor channel letter sign